 Instructions

-- Stir in cauliflower rice, chicken broth, lemon juice, and spices.
-Bring to a boil and continue boiling for five minutes stirring frequently.
+- Stir in cauliflower rice, chicken broth, and lemon juice.
+Bring to a boil and continue boiling for ten minutes, stirring frequently.

-- Add cream cheese and stir until fully melted.
+- Add cream cheese and stir until fully melted and combined.

 Storage: Cover and refrigerate for up to four days.